The 5 Keys to Award Winning High Impact Photography

 Great Light in landscape photography is the use of light and shadow to illuminate our subject in a way that portrays volume, details, and added drama.

 Great light should contain both light and shadow, it is the interaction of the light and shadow that will give our subject added volume and depth via light on one side and shadow on the other.
-Landscape photographers are always chasing the holy grail of depth and 3-dimensionality, and the absolute biggest influence on this 3D effect is the light, more importantly "Great Light".
+Landscape photographers are always chasing the holy grail of depth and 3-dimensionality, and the biggest influence on this 3D effect is the light, more importantly "Great Light".

 What does Great Light Look like?